-Pros and Cons of Allowing Digital Devices in the Classroom
+Debating the Use of Digital Devices in the Classroom

 Pros of digital devices in the classroom

 - Peace of mind: Cellphones and smartphones can offer parents a little more peace of mind when their children are at school.
-Parents know that in an emergency the student can contact them and vice versa.
+Parents know that in an emergency the student can contact them, or vice versa.
 In addition, more and more cellphones and smartphones contain GPS devices that can be tracked if necessary.

-- Instant answers: Access to the Internet provides for instant answers for the curious.
+- Instant answers: Access to the internet provides instant answers for the curious.
 This is the search-and-learn environment kids are involved in today.
-Now, when they want to know “Why do leaves change color,” they are only a “search” away from learning.
+Now, when they want to know “Why do leaves change color,” they are only a search away from an answer.
 This also gives students the ability to get an answer to a question they may feel uncomfortable asking in class.
 If a teacher uses a term they don’t understand, they can find the answer discretely, and without interrupting the class.

-- Wider access to information: Many children will mainly be exposed to the interests of their parents.
-If mom has an interest in dance, the child might get exposure.
-With Internet access, children can be exposed to a world of creative ideas outside of their bubble.
-They can learn another language, or teach themselves how to draw, knit, or play chess.
-They have access to an endless array of options available, not just to help them learn, but to gain skills they might not otherwise be exposed to.
+- Wider access to information: With internet access, children can be exposed to a world of creative ideas outside of their bubble.
+They can learn other languages, teach themselves how to draw, knit, or play chess.
+They have access to an endless array of options available to help them learn, and gain skills they might not otherwise be exposed to.
 All of this can be accomplished through a smartphone, which can be a valuable learning tool, if used correctly.

-- Wide range of music available: Sure, we tend to think of kids listening to their pop, hip hop and rap music on digital devices, but we should remember that all music is available.
-This can give students access to classical, jazz, big band and early rock ‘n’ roll.
-Students can have the opportunity to compare and discuss the differences in these styles in a way that is familiar to them.
+- Wide range of music available: Sure, you might think of kids listening to their pop, hip-hop, and rap music on digital devices, but remember that all music is available.
+This gives students access to classical, jazz, big band, and early rock ‘n’ roll.
+Students could have the opportunity to compare and discuss the differences in these styles in a way that is familiar to them.

-- Social learning: We tend to look at the negative sides of social media.
-However, there can also be an educational aspect.
-Social learning is a great way for students to share information, thoughts and ideas on a subject.
-Properly focused, some students, who may be quiet or shy in a classroom, may blossom in a social learning situation made possible by digital devices.
+- Social learning: Social media can have a negative connotation when you link it to kids.
+However, there can be an educational aspect.
+Social learning is a great way for students to share information, thoughts, and ideas on a subject.
+Properly focused, quieter, and shyer students may blossom in a social learning situation made possible by digital devices.

 Cons of digital devices in the classroom